jaapvandervelde/treewalker/docs/queries.md

 The callback returns `True` when passed a filename, or when passed a directory name of a directory that does not contain a `.ignore` file - that's all that's needed.

 !!! note
     Some options can be set on the `TreeWalker()` constructor, including `override` which would allow running mixed [rewrite](../configuration/#rewrite) and [rewrite_admin](../configuration/#rewrite) walks - this is not recommended, but mentioned here because it is the only way to do so.
-Without `override` set to `True` (which is impossible from the commandline), mixing these modes will cause an error.
+Without `override` set to `True` (which is impossible from the command-line), mixing these modes will cause an error.

 Accessing the SQLite database is straightforward:
 ```python